Credit Suisse Group AG Investors Reminder: Kessler Topaz Meltzer & Check, LLP Reminds Credit Suisse Group AG Shareholders of Deadline in Securities Fraud Class Action Lawsuit

-/EIN News/ -- RADNOR, Pa., April 01, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that securities class action complaints have been filed in the United States District Court for the District of New Jersey against Credit Suisse Group AG (“Credit Suisse”) (NYSE: CS).
-The complaints charge Credit Suisse with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Credit Suisse’s materially misleading statements and omissions to the public, Credit Suisse’s investors have suffered significant losses.
+RADNOR, Pa., April 01, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that securities class action complaints have been filed in the United States District Court for the District of New Jersey against Credit Suisse Group AG ("Credit Suisse") CS.
+The complaints charge Credit Suisse with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Credit Suisse's materially misleading statements and omissions to the public, Credit Suisse's investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR CREDIT SUISSE LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/credit-suisse-group-ag?utm_source=PR&utm_medium=link&utm_campaign=cs&mktm=r